Offshore at Craster

 Competition Archive

-There may be one of two reasons if you can see a ship offshore which does not show on the map:
+There may be reasons if you can see a ship offshore which does not show on the map:

-1) There is no station currently monitoring the local traffic and reporting the details to marinetraffic.com.
+1) There is no station currently monitoring the local traffic and reporting the details to the marine automatic identification system.
 There are reporting stations close to Craster at Alnmouth or the RNLI lifeboat station in Seahouses.
 If both of those stations are off air, the next receiving stations are near Berwick on Tweed to the North and Blyth to the South.
 We are close to the edge of the range from both locations so that vessels offshore at Craster are not always reported.

 Below there is a selection of photographs we have collected over the years.
 These photographs change each time the page is refreshed.
 To see the full collection, please click here.